Mingyang-He/Mingyang-He.github.io/_posts/2023-5-26-first_post.md

 # FastAI and Deep learning

- What is Deep Learning :alien:
+ What is Deep Learning 👽
   -	Deep learning is a computer technique to extract and transform data – with use cases ranging from human speech recognition to animal imagery classification – by using multiple layers of neural networks.